chaintool-py/chainlib/README.md

 Chainlib is a prototype attempt at writing a generalized code library structure in python3 for concepts that are valid across blockchains, either within the same chain technology or across them.
 If useful and/or successful, it should be considered ported to a more performant language (rust?).

-It is primarily aimed at console-environment development.
+It is primarily aimed at (possibly threaded) console-environment development.

 It aims to give fine-grained control and transparency to all operations and transformations.